A deliciously simple passata pasta sauce recipe with fantastic flavour

 - Once cooked use immediately or allow to cool and pour into containers for freezing.

 I always freeze my food in plastic take away style containers which I reuse until they break.
-If anyone has any suggestions for more eco-friendly storage containers I would love to hear about them!

 Note: Herbs can be expensive if you buy them from the shops, but are cheap and easy to grow if you have a little outside space or even if you don’t – I highly recommend giving it a go!